mobialia/jmini3d/readme.md

 Generate Geometries from OBJ files
 ==================================

-Objects must have UV mapping.
+Objects MUST have UV mapping.

 Export to OBJ from Blender with this options: